dm9965/estore-project/docs/DesignDoc.md

 ### Acceptance Testing

-All 35 test cases for various files passed and no errors were found.
+All 45 test cases for various files passed and no errors were found.
 There were a few issues occurring prior to the completion of testing but they were quickly fixed.
-There are currently some methods that are still under construction that require testing, however they have not reached this point yet.
+There are no methods still under construction, everything is complete from the MVP to the 10% feature.

 ### Unit Testing and Code Coverage

 For unit testing, the strategy was to cover every common case as well as the few select edge-cases.
 This strategy is very effective due to it's spanning possibilities in which there are no scenarios that will go untested.
-The code coverage went well as all tests passed and no anomalies occurred other than the git repository having a few errors later on.
+The code coverage went well as all tests passed and no anomalies occurred other than the git repository having a few errors later on that were quickly resolved.